Conformalised data synthesis: Empirical results

 \subsubsection{Synthetic replacement}

-As a final show of our algorithm's ability to accurately synthesise new samples, we tested a full synthetic replacement of the original dataset for Deep Learning training.
-This type of synthesis has many real-world applications, for example to maintain data privacy when publicly releasing sensitive data.
-The experiments were carried out on the USPS dataset of digits scanned from envelopes by the U.S Postal Service~\cite{Hull1994}, shown in \Cref{fig:uspsDataset}.
-We evaluated two synthetic datasets: One of a roughly similar size as the original and one with the number of samples increased 10-fold.
-The original and synthetic sample counts are listed in \Cref{tab:uspsSampleCounts}.
+As a final show of our algorithm's ability to accurately synthesise new samples, we tested a complete synthetic replacement of the original dataset for Deep Learning training.
+The experiments were carried out on the USPS dataset of digits scanned from envelopes by the U.S Postal Service~\cite{Hull1994}, shown in \Cref{fig:uspsImages}.
+The classes were roughly balanced, except for a slight majority in classes 0 and 1 (\Cref{fig:uspsClassDistribution}).
+The relative proportions were maintained in all sampled subsets.
+Of the roughly 9,300 available samples, 2,000 were held back for testing.
+The remaining 7,291 training samples were temporarily split into 60\% proper training and 40\% calibration subsets for conformal synthesis.

-\Cref{fig:uspsSyntheticReplacement} summarises the results of the full synthetic replacement.
-Both synthetic training sets ($\gamma=0.05, 0.005$) performed at least as well as Train$_{\text{orig}}$ on the original test set.
-With the decrease of $\gamma$ to 0.005, we achieved an even higher score, raising the mean F$_1$-score by 6\%, from 83\% to 89\%.
-Precision and Recall indicate that our synthesis algorithm preserved the original classes' balance, allowing models trained on the synthetic datasets to maintain or strengthen their ability to identify relevant samples.